StellaOrg/CoordinateBisection.jl/README.md

 rcbplot(rcb, points, weights)
 ```

-Interactive plots showing optimisation iterations can be shown with `GLMakie`:
+Interactive plots depicting each optimisation iteration can be shown with `GLMakie`:

 ```julia
 using GLMakie